Coly Technologies – Technical Manual

 The psychometric assessment maps; personality, values, motives, and preferences.
 The assessment is statistically examined and constructed to be objective and unbiased.
-The Coly ME assessment uses standard testing methods; all respondents use the same format, sequence, questions/items, and instructions for completing the assessment.
+The Coly assessment uses standard testing methods; all respondents use the same format, sequence, questions/items, and instructions for completing the assessment.

 Personality refers to individual differences in characteristic thinking, feeling, and behavior patterns (APA, American Psychologist Association).

 Personality traits are predispositions to act in particular ways consistent across different situations and stable over time.

 The Big Five personality traits are about answering the question: "Who are you?"
 The different main characteristics of personality form the acronym OCEAN.

 Openness to experience - a general appreciation for art, emotion, adventure, unusual ideas, imagination, curiosity, and variety of experience

 Conscientiousness - a tendency to display self-discipline, act dutifully, and strive for achievement against measures or outside expectations

 Extraversion - is a broad personality trait that exists on a continuum of attitudes and behaviors.
 Extraverts are outgoing, assertive, lively, and expressive, while introverts tend to be quiet, deliberate, and low-key.